South Australian Volunteers and Militia: part 2

 This dates the S.A.V. buttons being used from 1861 onwards.
 The button on Cossum page 18, bearing the title ‘South Australian Militia’ 1880-1885 I find problematic.
 It varies in design, having no “laurel wreath” around the Crown and lettering.
 Also, such a button was described for South Australian police troopers in 1847, so I do not think it is a military button.

-The S.A.M. buttons probably date from after 1877 when following the winding back of previous volunteer forces, a new force was established.
+The S.A.M. buttons date from after 1877 when following the winding back of previous volunteer forces, a new force was established.
+Uniforms for these new forces were delivered in 1878.

 This article from 1878 describes how earlier volunteers (those with the SAV buttons) had not been issued with a new uniform since 1865!